 Whatever your preferences, a great story is a great story and Holiday for the Hostile kept me absorbed and entertained from start to finish.
 I loved it and eagerly await the next book in the series.

+I am happy to see a Renaissance in the Reading of short stories and Ms Joy Mutter’s stories are an excellent example of the genre.
 She is a born storyteller and I particularly enjoy her style of writing and the way she draws her readers into her intimate circle and ensures you read it to the last word.
-If you have never read Ms. Mutter’s work before, Her demonic Angel and other short stories is a good place to start. *****
+If you have never read Ms. Mutter’s work before, Her demonic Angel and other short stories is a good place to start.

 Reviewed in the United Kingdom on 13 April 2020 Verified Purchase

+Having read book one in The Hostile series, book two did not disappoint.
 Serena Drummond is now two years older and reunited with her murderous, ceramic friend, Tile X, she reluctantly has to go on a family holiday to her paternal grandfather’s ramshackle home.
+However, her break away from Manchester is not a holiday away from death and destruction, and Serena certainly gives the Garda a run for their money.
+The story goes on with another two books in the series to follow.

 The third book in this series finds Serena facing her biggest challenge yet – as if being eighteen and pregnant wasn’t enough, she finds out what the mysterious Tile X has in store for her.
 With tarty Patricia tempting her boyfriend, a load more gory murders on the cards and the police starting to make connections, can Serena keep the psycho slayer in check, or will he get what he wants?